UMCUGenetics/vcf-explorer_old/doc/INSTALL.md

   couchdb -n -r 30 -A /nix/etc/couchdb -b -p /nix/var/local/db/couchdb.pid
 ```

-You need to change the nix/store paths in the default.ini after copying the etc/ dir to
+Change the nix/store paths in the default.ini after copying the etc/ dir to
 /nix/etc/couchdb.

 Note that the server runs in Proot, so may suffer some performance degradation.
 It